 There is a regular process of internal product review to ensure that products remain fit for purpose and suitable for policyholders.
+The cycle for these products is 3 years, with the next review due in 2020.
+A brief review is carried out every year.

 We believe that an appropriate framework is in place.